-Classification information is displayed in cinemas, on DVDs and Blu-rays, on film advertising material and trailers, and on some websites/apps providing games, movies or TV shows for streaming or download.
-Physical things like DVDs have to have classification labels like the ones below displayed on their cases.
-Websites or apps sometimes display the classification symbol and descriptive note in different ways.
+Classification information is displayed in cinemas, on DVDs and Blu-rays, on film advertising material and trailers, and on services providing movies and TV shows for streaming or download.
+Physical things like DVDs have to have classification labels like the ones below displayed on their cases, but websites or apps sometimes display the classification symbol and descriptive note in different ways.
 A classification on a movie, TV series or game means the same thing wherever you see it.

 Classification symbols are colour coded like traffic lights.

 In addition to a classification symbol there is usually a descriptive note briefly explaining the nature of content that might concern viewers, for example, whether a movie, TV series or game contains violence or sex.